Data from: Health trade-offs of boiling drinking water with solid fuels: A modeling study

 Description of the data and file structure

-This dataset includes the csv output files and a link to the github with R code.
+This dataset includes the csv output files and a folder with the R code.

 The output files are in the folder Air_WASH_Data_Output.
 This includes a folder for each country: Uganda and Vietnam